MicroPyramid/Django-CRM/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-Then open http://localhost:8000 in your borwser and create a new account with test as company name.
+Then open http://localhost:8000 in your browser and create a new account with test as company name.
 We mapped `test.localhost` to `127.0.0.1`.
 So, it should work properly.